hyeon95y/SparseLinear/README.md

 ## Installation <a name="install"></a>

-- Follow the installation instructions and Install Pytorch Sparse package from [here](https://github.com/rusty1s/pytorch_sparse).
+- Follow the installation instructions and Install PyTorch Sparse package from [here](https://github.com/rusty1s/pytorch_sparse).
 - Then run ```pip install sparselinear```

 ## Getting Started <a name="usage"></a>